 Brunch is served daily at b.
-Matthew's.
-Classic southern dishes grace the menu such as Biscuits and Gravy, Chicken 'N Biscuit, and Shrimp and Grits.
+Matthew’s.
+Southern-style breakfast dishes grace the brunch menu such as Biscuits and Gravy, Chicken ‘N Biscuit, and Shrimp and Grits.

 The Funky Brunch is a fun place to go for breakfast.
 What really stands out are the hot griddles that some of the tables have.
 Those are there for diners to make their own pancakes.
 (I bet you were thinking you weren’t going to cook on vacay, right?)

 Order Flippin’ Funky at the Table and you’ll get a 10-ounce bottle of pancake batter (buttermilk or gluten-free for an additional $1) and 1 add-on/topping.
 The toppings are Chocolate Chips, Reese’s Pieces, Bananas, Apple Pieces, Strawberries, Almonds, Walnuts, Pecans, Coconut, Butterscotch, Chips, Granola, Peanut Butter, Whipped Cream, Raspberries, Berry Blend, and Blueberries.

 If you don’t want to be cooking your own breakfast, there are plenty of other items on the menu, many with fresh greens and/or seafood.

 The Funky Brunch is located in downtown Savannah at 304 East Broughton Street and is open Thursday through Monday from 8 AM until 3:30 PM (closed on Tuesday and Wednesday).
 They don’t take reservations, so arrive early to beat the line.